 The Tsukuba Expo Center's two stories of high-tech wizardry centers on experience-based exhibits.
 They include the Air Bazooka, a device that shoots cannon-like blasts of air; KAZ, a futuristic high-speed electric car developed by Keio University; Sun Cruiser, a simulation of a trip to the sun; Yurugi-Ishi, which shows you how to move a 50-ton stone through human force alone; and much, much more.

-The most impressive feature of the Tsukuba Expo Center is its massive planetarium.
+The center's most impressive feature is its massive planetarium.
 State-of-the-art digital projections reproduce a night sky full of stars on the 25.6-meter diameter dome.
-There are several programs each day and English is available.
+Programs run daily and English options are available.